Marriage: Economic considerations

 The financial aspects of marriage vary between cultures and have changed over time.

 In some cultures, dowries and bride wealth continue to be required today.
 In both cases, the financial arrangements are usually made between the groom (or his family) and the bride's family; with the bride often not being involved in the negotiations, and often not having a choice in whether to participate in the marriage.

-In Early modern Britain, the social status of the couple was supposed to be equal.
+In early modern Britain, the social status of the couple was supposed to be equal.
 After the marriage, all the property (called "fortune") and expected inheritances of the wife belonged to the husband.

 Dowry

 A dowry is a process whereby parental property is distributed to a daughter at her marriage (i.e. inter vivos) rather than at the holder's death (mortis causa)… A dowry establishes some variety of conjugal fund, the nature of which may vary widely.
 This fund ensures her support (or endowment) in widowhood and eventually goes to provide for her sons and daughters.

-In some cultures, especially in countries such as Turkey, India, Bangladesh, Pakistan, Sri Lanka, Morocco, Nepal, dowries continue to be expected.
+In some cultures, especially in countries such as Turkey, India, Bangladesh, Pakistan, Sri Lanka, Morocco, and Nepal, dowries continue to be expected.
 In India, thousands of dowry-related deaths have taken place on yearly basis, to counter this problem, several jurisdictions have enacted laws restricting or banning dowry (see Dowry law in India).
 In Nepal, dowry was made illegal in 2009.
 Some authors believe that the giving and receiving of dowry reflects the status and even the effort to climb high in social hierarchy.